-\subsection{Values via $\bs$ root steps}
+\subsection{Values via $\bs$ Root Steps}

-{We show also an alternative way to evaluate a term in $\lc$.
-Let us call \emph{root steps } the relations $\mapsto_{\betac}, \mapsto_{\sigma}$ and $\mapsto_{\id}$.
-They suffice to compute a value (in fact the first two suffice), without need for a contextual closure.
+We also show an alternative way to evaluate a term in $\lc$.
+Let us call \emph{root steps} the rules $\mapsto_{\betac}, \mapsto_{\sigma}$ and $\mapsto_{\id}$.
+The first two suffice to return a value, without the need for any contextual closure.

-Note that this property holds only because terms are restricted to computations (for example, in Plotkin's CbV $ \lam $-calculus, $(II)(II)$ has a reduction step, but it is not itself a redex, so $(II)(II) \not\mapsto_{\betav}$). }
+Note that this property holds only because terms are restricted to computations (for example, in Plotkin's CbV $ \lam $-calculus, $(II)(II)$ can be reduced, but it is not itself a redex, so $(II)(II) \not\mapsto_{\betav}$).